qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

   |

-:guilabel:`Preferences` and :guilabel:`About QGIS` are the same commands as :menuselection:`Settings --> Options` and :menuselection:`Help --> About`.
+:guilabel:`Preferences` correspond to
+:menuselection:`Settings --> Options`, :guilabel:`About QGIS`
+ corresponds to :menuselection:`Help --> About` and
-:guilabel:`Quit QGIS` corresponds to :menuselection:`Project --> Exit QGIS`
+:guilabel:`Quit QGIS` corresponds to :menuselection:`Project --> Exit QGIS` for other platforms.
-under the other platforms.

 .. _sec_panels_and_toolbars:

 Panels and Toolbars
 ===================

-From the :menuselection:`View` menu (or |kde| :menuselection:`Settings`), you can switch QGIS widgets (:menuselection:`Panels -->`) and toolbars (:menuselection:`Toolbars -->`) on and off.
+From the :menuselection:`View` menu (or |kde|
+:menuselection:`Settings`), you can switch QGIS widgets (:menuselection:`Panels -->`) and toolbars (:menuselection:`Toolbars -->`) on and off.
 To (de)activate any of them, right-click the menu bar or toolbar and choose the item you want.
-Each panel or toolbar can be moved and placed wherever you feel comfortable within the QGIS interface.
+Panels and toolbars can be moved and placed wherever you like within the QGIS interface.
 The list can also be extended with the activation of :ref:`Core or external plugins <plugins>`.

 .. index:: Toolbars